shygamer123/Shybot-discordjs/README.md

 # How to run it?
 For this you need to join our [Discord server](https://discord.gg/chYA3dQEWw)

+and go to announcement channel and see pins.

 # How do the orignal version run?
 Orignal version works with repl with 2 other repls.

 1.Music repl

 2.All other command repl.

 # fAQ
 Q. Why is the bot only working with music?

 Answer:- wait 5-10 minutes or just join our discord all the things will work soon.

+**Note:- All other things are available on discord server.**